iqqmuT/toe/README.md

 If you want to print QR codes, install PHP QR Code to export/lib/phpqrcode. http://phpqrcode.sourceforge.net/

+Give right permission for web server to write into db directory.
+It will be used for archiving map hashes used in QR codes.

 ## License

 TOE is published under GPLv3 license [http://www.gnu.org/licenses/gpl-3.0.html].